*Please note: this post contains affilitate links. You can read my disclosure policy here.*

 Hashtag worth it.

-If you are like me and late to the elf party but looking to start an elf habit, I got it linked up for you here!
+If you are like me and late to the elf party by all social media standards, but looking to start an elf habit, I got it linked up for you here!

 Either way, I hope you are celebrating the season with traditions that bring you joy.